 Even with a $10,000 account, you won't be making more than a few hundred dollars per month on average (if you're doing things properly).

-This means that unless you can afford a $100,000 account, the only two ways to make decent money in this business is to (1) take on investors or to (2) rent out your trading abilities.
+This means that unless you can afford a $100,000 account, the only two ways to make decent money in this business is to (1) take on investors or to (2) offer a trading service.

 We'll talk more about these two paths in the next section.

-Right now, you might be apprehensive about involving others in your trading.
-That's understandable.
+Right now you might be apprehensive about involving other people with your trading.
+That's totally understandable.

 That's why this is called a Forex trading business.